ORIGINAL — buggy version (pre-CodeRabbit fix)

 CodeRabbit caught what the code-only agent missed: a calibrator branch boundary where the score jumped from 18.4 to 17.6 as the input crossed 0.15.
 Piecewise rubrics need boundary audits — and reviewers are non-optional.

 PR #28 had a bug that no test caught and no human had time to spot.
-The calibrator component had a piecewise formula with four branches:
+The calibrator component had a piecewise formula with four branches.
+Its input p is the calibration-match strength: how closely the signal's implied probability agrees with the matched prediction-market probability, normalized to [0, 1] — higher means better-calibrated.
+This was the original (buggy) version that shipped in the first PR draft:

 def calibrator_score(p: float) -> float: